mr47/react-redux-kit/readme.md

 > React + redux demo for people who writes a nice code.

->!Important.
+>**Important**.
 There is no actual server side, you can easy change this by implementing server-side by yourself.

 ##Installation
 ```sh